top of page

 PACE

-Excellent route to see and photograph the harpy eagle at eye level and general wildlife
+Excellent route to see and photograph the Harpy Eagle and other exotic birds.

 STARTS & ENDS